Mohamed-Moslemani/Mohamed-Moslemani/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mohamed-moslemani" alt="mohamed-moslemani" /></a> </p>

-- 🌱 I’m currently learning **advanced computational methods in science**

 - 👨‍💻 All of my projects are available at [https://github.com/Mohamed-Moslemani](https://github.com/Mohamed-Moslemani)

 - 📝 I regularly write articles on [https://meselmanysblog.wordpress.com/](https://meselmanysblog.wordpress.com/)

-- 💬 Ask me about **advanced theoretical concepts in machine learning and deep learning**
+- 💬 Deeply interested in **advanced theoretical concepts in machine learning and deep learning**

-- 📫 How to reach me **mohamad.meselmany@hotmail.com**
+- 📫 Reach me at: **mohamad.meselmany@hotmail.com**

-- ⚡ Fun fact **In 1956, the term Artificial Intelligence was first coined at the Dartmouth Conference by John McCarthy and his team, marking the birth of AI as a field.
-Interestingly, just a decade earlier, physicist Alan Turing laid the groundwork for AI with his concept of the "Turing Machine," which could simulate the logic of any algorithm.
-Physics and AI have been intertwined since the early days!**
+- ⚡ Fun fact: **AI techniques, especially machine learning, are now used to simulate complex physical systems like black holes and quantum particles.
+Interestingly, some neural networks have even been inspired by physical models, such as how certain quantum systems behave—blurring the line between theoretical physics and AI!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">